-Our board of directors and our stockholders has approved the 2013 Plan.
+Our board of directors and our stockholders have approved the 2013 Stock Incentive Plan, or 2013 Plan.
 The 2013 Plan provides us flexibility with respect to our ability to attract and retain the services of qualified employees, officers, directors, consultants and other service providers upon whose judgment, initiative and efforts the successful conduct and development of our business depends, and to provide additional incentives to such persons to devote their effort and skill to the advancement and betterment of our company, by providing them an opportunity to participate in the ownership of our company and thereby have an interest in its success and increased value.

-We have reserved an aggregate of 4,809,000 shares of our common stock for issuance under the 2013 Plan.
+We have reserved an aggregate of 5,755,189 shares of our common stock for issuance under the 2013 Plan as of December 31, 2015.
 This number is subject to adjustment in the event of a recapitalization, stock split, reverse stock split, reclassification, stock dividend or other change in our capital structure.
-To the extent that an award terminates, or expires for any reason, then any shares subject to the award may be used again for new grants.
-However, shares which are (i) not issued or delivered as a result of the net settlement of outstanding SARs, or options, (ii) used to pay the exercise price related to outstanding options, (iii) used to pay withholding taxes related to outstanding options or SARs or (iv) repurchased on the open market with the proceeds from an option exercise, will not be available for grant under the 2013 Plan.
+In the event that an award terminates or expires for any reason, any shares subject to the award may be used again for new grants.
+However, shares which are (i) not issued or delivered as a result of the net settlement of outstanding SARs, or options, (ii) used to pay the exercise price related to outstanding options or SARs or (iv) repurchased on the open market with the proceeds from an option exercise, will not be available for grant under the 2013 Plan.